 Magenta

-Magenta () is a purplish-red color.
-On color wheels of the RGB (additive) and CMY (subtractive) color models, it is located precisely midway between violet and red.
-It is one of the four colors of ink used in color printing by an inkjet printer, along with yellow, cyan, and black to make all the other colors.
+Magenta is a purplish red color.
+On color wheels of the RGB and CMYK color models, it is located directly midway between blue and red.
+It is one of the 4 colors of substractive ink used in color printing by most color printers, also known as CMYK along with yellow, cyan, and black to make all the other colors and hues.
 The tone of magenta used in printing, printer's magenta, is redder than the magenta of the RGB (additive) model, the former being closer to rose.
-Magenta took its name from an aniline dye made and patented in 1859 by the French chemist François-Emmanuel Verguin, who originally called it fuchsine.
-It was renamed to celebrate the Italian-French victory at the Battle of Magenta fought between the French and Austrians on 4 June 1859 near the Italian town of Magenta in Lombardy.
-A virtually identical color, called roseine, was created in 1860 by two British chemists, Edward Chambers Nicholson, and George Maule.
-The web color magenta is also called fuchsia.

 Definition from Wikipedia – Magenta